-Aider is the AI pair programmer that works in your terminal.
+Aider is the open-source AI pair programmer that works in your terminal.
 It understands your entire codebase and makes real changes to your files.
 But typing detailed prompts slows you down.
 With WhisperTyping, you speak to Aider naturally - 4x faster than typing.
 Perfect for vibe coding workflows.

 What is Aider?